RickZeeland/MaxiBug/README.md

 MaxiBug uses a Postgres database (9.4 or higher) to store data.

+An image can be attached to an issue, drag & drop is also supported.
 Attached images are stored in the database.

 <img src="MaxiBug/Resources/Clipboard_64x64.png" alt="Clipboard button">